lava/challenges/README.md

 ## Reversed function calls

 Create a programming language where functions can only take one argument, but return an arbitrary number of arguments.
+Then implement some well-known recursive algorithms in that language.

 Areas: Compilers, ABI

-Estimated difficulty: 5/10 - 10/10, depending on how many other features the programming language will have.
+Estimated difficulty: 5/10 - 10/10, depending on how many other features the programming language will have and the choice of algorithms.